ehrpg/lastdescent/docs/overview.md

 # Premise

-We write the year 2112 and fifty years (2062) ago the corporation Zeiss-Yahari (often shortened to ZY) invented the warp drive.
+We write the year 2112 and fifty years (2062) ago the conglomerate SART invented the warp drive.
 A way for humans to travel into the final frontier.
 Quickly after the advent of this drive, all nations increased their effort in space exploration.

 # Major Powers